Estimation and Inference for Moments of Ratios with Robustness against Large Trimming Bias: Abstract

 \section{Abstract}

-Empirical researchers often trim observations with small denominator $A$ when they estimate moments of the form $E[B/A]$.
-Large trimming is a common practice to mitigate variance, but it incurs large trimming bias.
-This paper provides a novel method of correcting large trimming bias.
-If a researcher is willing to assume that the joint distribution between $A$ and $B$ is smooth, then a large trimming bias may be estimated well.
-With the bias correction, we also develop a valid and robust inference result for $E[B/A]$. \\ {\bf Keywords:} bias correction, ratio, robust inference, trimming.
+Researchers often trim observations with small values of the denominator $A$ when they estimate moments of the form $\mathbb{E}[B/A]$.
+Large trimming is common in practice to reduce variance, but it incurs a large bias.
+This paper provides a novel method of correcting the large trimming bias.
+If a researcher is willing to assume that the joint distribution between $A$ and $B$ is smooth, then the trimming bias may be estimated well.
+Along with the proposed bias correction method, we also develop an inference method.
+Practical advantages of the proposed method are demonstrated through simulation studies, where the data generating process entails a heavy-tailed distribution of $B/A$.
+Applying the proposed method to the Compustat database, we analyze the history of external financial dependence of U.S. manufacturing firms for years 2000--2010. \begin{description} \item[Keywords] bias correction, ratio, large trimming. \item[JEL Codes] C13, C14 \end{description}